jeroenvansweeveldt/DTA_Thesis/README.md

 A brief overview of the scripts used to process the data.
 This overview is presented in order of execution during the workflow:

 + **tesseract_script:** a shell file (for Mac) and a batch file (for Windows) to run the OCR engine on the input image files.
 + **utils:** helper functions to clean and finalise the corpora.
-Contains functions to normalise punctuation, correcting common spelling errors resulting from erronous OCR processing (mostly applicable to the Marescoe-David data, which had a relatively fine print and glossy paper), and to count the number of words of the individual letters.
+Contains functions to normalise punctuation, correcting common spelling errors resulting from erronous OCR processing (mostly applicable to the Marescoe-David data, which had a relatively fine print and glossy paper, contributing to the OCR engine's processing difficulties), and to count the number of words of the individual letters.
 + **map_filenames:** generates an Excel file that is used to map the page numbers to their respective scanned .hocr files (filenames).
 The page numbers form an important part of the metadata to be used on future tasks, since they help as sanity checks when needing to refer back to the original input (i.e. the printed books).
 + **build_lla_dataset:** using the data from the .hocr files and the dataset containing the page numbers mapped to their respective filenames, this script builds the base dataset for logical layout analysis.
 + **reconcile_hocr_csv:** reconciles the data from the annotated lla datasets with the .hocr output files, and saves them as the master files in the _corpus_ map.